 Local workers - Method of travel to work - All industries

-Within Western Downs Regional Council area, there is a lower proportion of local workers using public transport to get to work than Queensland.
+Within the Western Downs Regional Council area, there is a lower proportion of local All industries workers using public transport to get to work than the Queensland workforce.

 There are a number of reasons why people use different Modes of Transport to get to work including:

 - The availability of affordable and effective public transport options between place of residence and place of work (For instance, industries located near railway stations are likely to have higher public transport use than those located away from main public transport routes);